digitoimistodude/dudestack-instructions/README.md

 - [f.lux](https://justgetflux.com/) - Is your computer keeping you up late? f.lux is free software that warms up your computer display at night, to match your indoor lighting.
 - [ImageOptim](https://imageoptim.com/) - better Save For Web
 - [Moom](http://manytricks.com/moom/) - Move and zoom windows
-- [LittleIpsum](https://itunes.apple.com/us/app/littleipsum/id405772121?mt=12) - The best Latin text generator for OS X. Incredibly quick and lightweight.
+- [LittleIpsum](https://itunes.apple.com/us/app/littleipsum/id405772121?mt=12) - The best Latin text generator for macOS.
+Incredibly quick and lightweight.
 And it’s completely free!